 You can use wildcard expressions in this parameter.
-See Wildcard Expressions in edktool, on page 314.
+See Wildcard Expressions in edktool, on page 319.

--e <entity> The entities to extract.
+-e <entity></entity> The entities to extract.
 Separate multiple entities with a comma.
 Edktool ignores this option if you set a configuration file with -c.

 You can use wildcard expressions in this parameter.
-See Wildcard input file.

-Expressions in edktool, on page 314.
+See Wildcard Expressions in edktool, on page 319.

-(Optional) Return details of the matching strings and their locations in the benchmarking test.
+-d (Optional) Return details of the matching strings and their locations in the input file.